Out of Many Scattered Things: Lady Stardust

 And The Spiders from Mars.

-They are together.

 They are not together.

-Instead they are the same, looking up in wonder toward stained glass in a church and at contrails in the twilight.
+They’re looking up in wonder toward stained glass in a church and at contrails in the twilight.
 A little girl.
 A little boy.
 The locks he picked; her bloody, coltish knees.
 Beneath his bed he keeps a box of fireworks.
-She counts inside of closets, behind her mother’s shoes.
-The ice where they are skating is cold and thick in winter; the summer that their arm breaks is dark and full of crickets.
+She counts inside of closets, crouched behind her mother’s shoes.
+The ice where they’re skating is cold and thick in winter; the summer that their arm breaks is dark and full of crickets.
 They accelerate in unimpressive cars down unimpressive streets, windows always open, drifting back and forth in a sea of history that wasn’t shared but is, that somehow is; it’s both of them that cry hot and silent tears when basic training’s over and both of them that shudder when Jasper (young and brave and certain) drags a shirt over their head.

 He played it left hand